remysucre/page/input/index.md

 In my lab, that means to [experiment][3] with languages used to program machines.
-I believe programs can be woven from [threads][4], in addition to being sewn from fragments.
+I believe programs can be woven from [threads][4], in addition to being sewn from [fragments][10].
 Moreover, the act of programming itself can be [automated][5], if we can say [what we want][6] [clearly][7].

 You can reach me via [email][8], or find me in